Frequently Asked Questions

 How do I showcase my Polygence project?

 If admitted and enrolled in the program, you gain access to our vast database of showcasing opportunities, including science fairs, peer-reviewed journals, and writing competitions.
-You may also be selected to participate in our Symposium for Rising Scholars!
+We’ve pre-vetted each opportunity in the database to ensure their appropriateness and reliability.
+Additionally, Polygence students in the Core Program have the opportunity to apply to present our Symposium of Rising Scholars and submit their written work to the Research Archive of Rising Scholars!

-The Polygence Symposium of Rising Scholars is an academic conference where pre-collegiate students present and share their research with their peers, families, and academics.
+The Polygence Symposium of Rising Scholars is bi-annual academic conference where Polygence students present and share their research with their peers, families, and academics.
 Click here to find out more!

 Will my mentor write a recommendation letter for me?

-This is up to your mentor.
-Our mentors are generally proud of their students and what they’ve accomplished.
-Assuming you complete your project in a satisfactory manner, your mentor will be happy to provide you with a recommendation letter either for your university applications or future research opportunities.
+This is up to your mentor and you should let them know you’re interested in this well in advance of deadlines to make sure they have sufficient time to write a strong letter.
+Our mentors are generally proud of their students and what they’ve accomplished but it is up to their discretion to write them.
+Assuming you complete your project in a satisfactory manner, your mentor may be happy to provide you with a recommendation letter either for your university applications or future research opportunities.

 What are the steps after I submit my application?

-You will hear back about your admissions decision within 2 weeks following the application deadline.
-Once you enroll in the program, it can take up to 3 weeks to be matched with a mentor.
+Turnaround time for application reviews varies month-to-month and depends on the volume of applications received for that cohort.
+Our team strives to follow up with students about their admissions decision within 2 weeks of the application deadline.
+Once enrolled in the program, it can take up 1-3 weeks to be matched with a mentor.

 I'm a parent.
 How do I link my student's account to my own account?